 Deluge is a powerful client and is popular for racing, it is an aggressive seeding client and is favored for that reason.

 The one major downside of Deluge is that it has trouble handling a large amount of torrents, it usually starts to struggle at ~700 loaded files.

 The combination of ruTorrent and rTorrent is also an incredibly user-friendly experience.
 For those who may be used to using uTorrent the interface is extremely similar.

-rTorrent is a good option for decent seeding performance combined with high torrent count, it is good at both of these however a master of neither.
+rTorrent is a good option for decent seeding performance combined handling large amounts of torrents, it is good at both of these however a master of neither.